Espresso Cups Buying Guide

 What you should consider before buying espresso cups?

-If wine lovers have different shaped glasses why shouldn`t coffee lover have different cups for their favorite beverage?
-The following tips help you to find the best espresso demitasse.
+If wine lovers have different-shaped glasses why shouldn`t coffee lovers have different cups for their favorite beverages?
+The following tips will help you to find the best espresso demitasse.

 - Is it suitable for hot drinks?
 If it is not made for hot drinks the coffee cup or glass could split in pieces and the hot coffee could burn you

 - Does it allow you to hold it safely?
-If the handle is to small you cannot hold it tight and it could drop easily.
+If the handle is too small you cannot hold it tight and it could drop easily.

 - Has it thick sides?
-This ensures that your coffee is isolated and allows it to remain hot for a long time.
+This ensures that your coffee is isolated and keeps it hot for a long time.

-- Does the cup stands good on the table or saucer?
-If the bottom is to small and the top to wide it can easily fall to the side if it`s moved.
+- Does the cup stand well on the table or saucer?
+If the bottom is too small and the top too wide it can easily fall to the side if it`s moved.

 - Does the size fit the drink?
 As an espresso has just 1-3 oz. it would look dull in a cappuccino cup.
 The other reason you need smaller cups is that it fits nicely into your espresso machine